Kerbalnut/PowerShell-template/README.md

 - Get-ScriptDirectory (return the path of the currently executing script)
 - Backup-Robocopy (simple backup script utilizing robocopy.exe as the copy tool, standard tool in Windows since 7)
 - Clean-RobocopyLog (regex replace to remove percentage signs that clutter robocopy logs)
+- Find-AndReplace (find-and-replace content in files recursively within directories, and also filenames themselves)